OmerSheinbox/OmerSheinbox/README.md

 ## 💻 Highlighted Projects

 * [**CONSENSUS Quant Trading**](https://github.com/OmerSheinbox/CONSENSUS)
+  A quantitative trading and algorithmic backtesting framework, with two specific changes from the traditional approaches: first, instead of optimizing for the entire market, we optimize for solving only one singular stock. second of all, instead of optimizing for long-term rewards, we optimize   for extreme-short term minute by minute buying and selling.
-  A quantitative trading and algorithmic backtesting framework, including feature engineering and various baseline strategies for systematic market analysis.
+  The project includes feature engineering and various baseline strategies for systematic market analysis.

 * [**Bi-Directional OCR Model**](https://github.com/ksang123/nebo_ocr)
   A state-of-the-art Optical Character Recognition model for Hebrew and English text, achieving 83% accuracy on in-distribution samples.
 Developed as part of an academic research project under Prof. Avi Mendelson.